RaymonddC/rami-extension/docs/README_UPDATED.md

-# 🧠 RAMI - Untangle Your Mind
+# 🧠 RAMI - Your Study Sidekick — Untangle, Understand, Unstoppable

 *A Chrome Extension built with Gemini Nano for creative reading, learning, and reflection.*